 Furthermore, children absorb an enormous number of sentence and phrases and instead of parroting them back, children abstract the rules from them and construct their own grammar which they then apply to create new sentences that they have never heard before.

 Over the years of age two to seven, when children begin to master a language, they continuously modify their language until it matches that of the adult speaker population.
 Therefore, age two to seven is a critical period in the life of a child and it suggests the first language learning.
-Language according to the Nativist theory is like walking, an innate capacity of human beings incited by a level of development (learn about language development theories), more than feedback to the environment.
+Language according to the Nativist theory is like walking, an innate capacity of human beings incited by a level of development, more than feedback to the environment.
 What this means is that, as long as a child hears a language (any language) when he or she reaches this critical period (age 2-7), the child will learn it perfectly.

 The Nativist theory is very controversial.
 An argument against this view is that without a propensity for language, children will not be able to learn such complete speech patterns in a natural human environment where complete sentences are the exception.
 Researchers have also recently discovered that parents don’t react the same way to children’s grammatically incorrect and correct utterances.
 This shapes the behavior of the child and therefore challenges the notion that language is innate.